orblivion/debug-cron/README.md

 Requires (and should only be relevant for) a Unix environment.
 To the extent it has been tested, it was tested on Ubuntu Utropic.

+Please see [Issues](https://github.com/orblivion/debug-cron/issues/) if you want to help review or fix or report bugs.

 # Why

 There's no reason I should be writing this package, but there's *still* no reasonable way to test commands under cron.
 There's always some nonsense in the environment, you have to have it pipe stdout to a file and wait around for another minute like an idiot.
 And of course nothing happens for no apparent reason, so you try piping stderr...